khun-elle/Lott_and_Mustard/LM.md

-In 1997, Lott and Mustard published their controversial paper revealing that right-to-carry concealed weapons laws are helpful in reducing crimes and at the same time cause no increase in accidental deaths.
+In 1997, Lott and Mustard published their controversial paper revealing that right-to-carry concealed weapons laws are helpful in reducing crimes and at the same time causing no increase in accidental deaths.
 Their studies utilize cross-sectional time-series data for the U.S. between 1977 to 1992 to investigate the effect of permitting the right to use firearms on log crime rates.
 They found many types of crimes such